tangledhelix/DP_greatlakes/README.md

 ### Things to revisit ###

 * [ ] p042: line of asterisks at bottom, mid-poem.
 Is it a `<tb>`?
 Asked in forum.
+    * Response in forum: “It usually means that something has been left out of the verse.
+See [here][1] or [here][2], for example, both of which indicate six lines have been omitted from our book.”
 * [ ] f008: sign-off formatting on Preface
 * [ ] f009-f010: ToC - format as tables (probably 3 tables)
 * [ ] f011: list of illos - format as tables (probably 2 tables)